kcanamar/code-every-day/log.md

 **Today's Progress**: Completed a Mock Test and challenge on HackerRank.

 **Thoughts**: Took my first Mock Test on HackerRank, finished with about 3 min to spare and all tests passed.
 Due to HackerRanks privacy policies I will not be posting my test nor my answer to said test.
-I am starting to really appriciate the value of functions and prototype methods from vanilla javascript.
+I am starting to really appreciate the value of functions and prototype methods from vanilla javascript.

 **Link to Work** [problem 1](https://github.com/kcanamar/code-every-day/blob/main/hackerrank/lonley-integer.js)